The Nest

 The Dutch are my people—not really.
 But Mark’s & my trip to the Netherlands several springs ago showed me the secret of how gardeners are connected.
 I explored Amsterdam on my own during the day—museums, shops, photographing architecture.
 Finding the most quaint neighborhood restaurant where the owner popped in a gluten free cake for our desert.
 There is no secret for this country’s love of flowers with a flower stand on every corner.

 As we caught the train to Leiden, the fields of tulips & daffodils created a mosaic out the window.
 Our destination was The Keukenhof Garden.
 My version of Disneyland— tears filled my eyes as we walked through the gate.
-The seeds of growth came as we explored Des Hague, watched as a young couple married in a historic church, meet the most wonderful inn keeper & visited their lush weekly Farmer’s Market, remarking we must come to stay again.
+The seeds of growth came as we explored Des Hague, watched as a young couple married in a historic church, met the most wonderful inn keeper & visited their lush weekly Farmer’s Market, remarking we must come to stay again.

 “Every day is a journey, and the journey itself is home.”